RexxLA/rexx-repository/ARB/standards/work-in-progress/unicode/UnicodeTools/parser/readme.md

 (for example, comments starting with "--" are accepted by Regina but not by ANSI); subclasses starting with "ooRexx" accept ooRexx syntax;
 for example, "\[", "\]" and "~" are valid characters for ooRexx subclasses but not for Regina or ANSI subclasses.

-The tokenizer supports classic comments (including nested comments), line comments and strings. ooRexx ::Resources are also handled.
+The tokenizer supports classic comments (including nested comments), line comments and strings.
+The ooRexx ``::ESOURCE`` construct is also accepted.

 When a Unicode class is used (see below), Y-, P-, T- and U-suffixed strings are recognized, translated (in the case of U strings) and supported.